elipapa/markdown-cv/index.md

 Data Scientist

 - Spearheaded the redevelopment of a geospatial nearest neighbours algorithm, resulting in a reduction of 90% in search time and saving 40 hours per week.
-- Championed the adoption of Agile project management, coordinating weekly status reports and daily standups.
+- Championed the adoption of Agile project management, coordinating weekly status reports and daily stand-ups.
 - Trained and mentored 3 team members in machine learning algorithms and development.

 `Nov 2017 - Apr 2019` __QBE Australia Pacific__<br>